-Lamb shanks, slow braised in spices and yoghurt.
+Lamb shanks, slow-braised in spices and yoghurt.
 A wonderful example of the Mughal influence on the Awadhi food tradition.
-This dish, naili gosht, is an archetype of this cuisine.
+This dish, nalli gosht, is typical of this cuisine.

 If you like lamb shanks and are used to Mediterranean preparation you will be surprised.
 The fall-off-the-bone texture is the same, but the creaminess the yoghurt base gives is very different.

 My grandmother did not originally have a high opinion of lamb shanks.
 She thought it a cut of meat best suited for the dogs.
 There are several quite appalling early recipes featuring shanks in her notes, but there is one stand out, called pish-pash.
 She considered this a dish for children or invalids, and I will post it in due course.
-It is a lamb shank used to make stock, stripped of its meat, and then this stock is used to cook rice.
+It is a lamb shank used to make stock and the stock is used to cook rice.
 It is actually a delightful dish.

 When the cook first presented this Mughlai dish, she was annoyed.
 She ate it, but apparently under sufferance, according to her notes.
 This changed her mind, and it became a family favourite; but she did struggle with serving it to guests, because of what they may think about her serving this cut of meat.